thyringer/htmljs-dom/README.md

 document.body.appendChild(footerElement);
 ```

-Basically, the functions provided do nothing other than create the HTML element they are named after and – if not empty – accept any number of other elements or objects in general that get automatically converted to text using `toString()`; which gives the impression of writing HTML directly in JavaScript.
+Basically, the functions provided do nothing other than create the HTML element they are named after and – if not empty – accept any number of other elements to append as Child, or objects in general that get automatically converted to text using `toString()`; which gives the impression of writing HTML directly in JavaScript.
 That's the whole magic behind it.

 To see how much *HTML.js DOM* can reduce the amount of boilerplate code instead of using React, here is the raw version: